car insurance for a second car

 4. Adjust the annual mileage realistically.

-6. Reconsider the amount of the deductible in the comprehensive insurance.
+6. Reconsider the level of the excess on comprehensive insurance.

-These measures help you control the costs of your car insurance for the second vehicle.
+These measures help you control the your car insurance costs for the second car.

-Utilize expert knowledge: Valuable tips for your second car insurance policy
+Use expert knowledge: valuable tips for your second-car policy

-Request your personalised risk analysis for car insurance now
+Request your personalised risk analysis for your motor insurance now

 FAQ